Key takeaways

 When should sales request overrides?

-- Large orders with confirmed advances, for example ₹50 lakh with 30 percent upfront.
+- Large orders with confirmed advances.
+For example, ₹50 lakh with 30 percent upfront.

 - Seasonal capacity increases for customers with reliable track records.